The Southernmost Point Landmark in Key West, FL (History, Myths, and More)

 Tourist takes picture of travelers in front of Southernmost Point Monument

 The Southernmost Point landmark is located at the corner of Whitehead Street and South Street in Key West, Florida.
-It’s within walking distance to many popular hotels, cafes, and attractions.
+It’s within walking distance to many popular hotels, cafes, and attractions, so getting there is easy.
+There are also plenty of fun and unique ways to check out this awesome landmark, and island, as well!

 Key West News